 Since it’s manually time-consuming to review data and flag what’s worth keeping, catalog solutions with automated data minimization features are well worth seeking out.
 A data catalog lacking in automation is doomed to fail because business users won’t trust it.

 Integration is paramount for data catalogs.
 With data living in so many different systems, including relational databases, data lakes, data warehouses, cloud storage repositories, and NoSQL databases, you need to be able to connect to all these data stores.
 A lack of comprehensive integration means potentially missing out on a treasure trove of data lurking in a system that your catalog doesn’t support or can’t connect to.

 Another key aspect is that a data catalog must deliver higher levels of control than what your organization currently has in terms of data visibility and understanding who’s using the data, and how it’s being used.
-These controls should extend to giving users or groups the ability to request access to data and also being able to revoke data access.
+These controls should extend to access management: giving users or groups the ability to request access to data and also being able to revoke data access.

 An abundance of available solutions makes it tricky to choose a suitable enterprise data catalog.
 Here are a few things to look for that can help to narrow down your choices:

 - Simple self-service access to data with seamless search capabilities that don’t present the user with clutter or don’t impose barriers in terms of the technical competency needed to find data.

 - A data cataloging vendor that offers connections to all of your data sources and continually builds out its own ecosystem of data sources.